 - You have sought asylum in the UK or were included as a dependant (spouse/child) on an application for asylum*; AND

-- You have received a decision on your claim for asylum, which has resulted in an award of DLR (Discretionary Leave to Remain), LLR (Limited Leave to Remain) or some other form of temporary status.
+- You have yet to receive a decision on your asylum claim, or you have received a decision on your claim for asylum which has resulted in an award of DLR (Discretionary Leave to Remain).

 * Spouses / civil partners must have been the spouse / civil partner on the date on which the asylum application was made.
 Children / step-children must have been aged under 18 on the date on which the asylum application was made.